ashwinpanchal/ToDoUsingJS/README.md

 - Same make the routes folder and make the routes
 - make the respective routers and add them in the `index.js` file in rootDir

+### Routes

+- to test the routes in the post man

+- GET : localhost:3000/api/v1/todos -> all todos
+- GET : localhost:3000/api/v1/todos/:id -> todo with id : id
+- POST : localhost:3000/api/v1/todos -> create a todo (pass the todo in the body)
+- DELETE : localhost:3000/api/v1/todos/:id -> delete the todo with id : id
+- PUT : localhost:3000/api/v1/todos/:id -> update the todo with id : id (updated todo in body)